adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 ## Using templates

-So now you've setup everything, you got stuff working on 2 machines but soon you find yourself wanting to configure the same thing with different values based on the OS.
-One thing you could do is do a conditional based on the output of `uname -r`.
+So now you've setup everything, you got stuff working on both machines, but you soon find yourself wanting to configure the same thing with different values based on the OS.
+One thing you could do is a conditional based on the output of `uname -r`.
 That'll do the job, but it can be a bit clunky.
 Chezmoi solves this with templates.

 In my case, I wanted different font sizes in my [alacritty](https://github.com/alacritty/alacritty) terminal window based on the machine I was using.